Buy to Let with Santander

 A tenancy agreement is a contract between landlord and tenant and should cover a number of things, including details of the rent, the initial deposit and how and when the rent can be reviewed.
 The tenant’s deposit will need to be protected in a government-approved Tenancy Deposit Protection scheme.

 An Assured Shorthold Tenancy agreement is the default agreement for all residential lettings in England and Wales.
-In Scotland, a Short Assured Tenancy is the most common type of tenancy.
-Please note that the Scottish and Welsh governments have plans to launch new types of tenancy for the private rented sector.
+Wales will be replacing an Assured Shorthold Tenancy agreement with a Standard Tenancy agreement when The Renting Homes (Wales) Act 2016 comes into force.
+In Scotland, a Short Assured Tenancy is the most common type of tenancy but this is being replaced by a Private Residential Tenancy from December 2017.
+Short Assured Tenancies for Scotland and Assured Shorthold Tenancies for Wales may continue to be suitable agreements, until any existing tenancy expires or the landlord obtains a new tenant.
 It is your responsibility to keep yourself up-to-date on regulations affecting your Buy to Let property.

 Getting the terms of the tenancy agreement right can be a daunting task so you might want to consider seeking advice from a letting agent or legal adviser.